amazon-ion/ion-docs/_books/ion-1-1/src/security-considerations.md

 {
   // Fill bucket here
   foo: (:make_string "foo" "bar")
-  // Fill bucket here
+  // Fill bucket here.
+  // Consume one token for each value produced by repeat and for each value produced by make_string
-  bar: (:make_string "a" "b")
+  bar: (:make_string (:repeat 16 "na") " batman!")
 }
 ```

 ## Remote code execution

+The template definition language (TDL) is a domain specific programming language used to declare template macros
+in Ion 1.1.
+It is intentionally limited in its capabilities—it cannot recurse and does not support forward references.
+In general, it supports combining Ion values to produce other Ion values, but it does not support arbitrary computation
+on those values.

 Remote code execution (RCE) attacks allow an attacker to remotely execute malicious code on a computer.
+By invoking

-The template definition language (TDL) is a type of code, and by invoking e-expressions in the body of an Ion document,
+e-expressions in the body of an Ion document, an attacker can cause the recipient to execute arbitrary TDL (code)
-an attacker can cause the recipient to execute arbitrary TDL when reading the document.
+when reading the document.

-This is unlikely to be a concern in practice because TDL is not arbitrary code.
+This is unlikely to be a concern in practice because TDL is not _arbitrary_ code.
 TDL is intentionally not Turing complete, to make it impossible to perform arbitrary computation.
 It also has a very limited domain—it can only transform/produce Ion data model values.
 While it could be possible to attempt a denial-of-service attack using TDL, TDL expansion is guaranteed to terminate in
 a finite number of steps, and implementations can additionally limit the expansion size (as described above).